poesieland/poesieland.github.io/content/en/original_texts/_index.md

 alwaysopen = false
 +++

-Poems I did not write in my mother tongue, from 2000 to 2004
+Poems I did not write in my mother tongue but English, from 2000 to 2004.

 ---